 The 19th Barking and Dagenham Scout Group is over 80 years old!
 It has a long and illustrious history serving the local community since 1932 and has been keeping youngsters occupied learning life skills and making friends throughout.

-SHOW YOUR SUPPORT FOR THE UK AIR AMBULANCE
+PLEASE SHOW YOUR SUPPORT FOR THE UK AIR AMBULANCES

 BY SIGNING MY GUESTBOOK